- 1 What to Look for in a Lower Parts Kit

 What Does a Lower Parts Kit Include?

 When it comes to lower parts kits, we can break everything down into several main groups.
 The first being, obviously, the main lower parts.
-For this article, this will be referring to parts such as takedown pins, detent springs, and all of the other small non-customizable parts.
-This is essentially considered the “bare bones” parts kits and does not contain everything you need to take a lower receiver from stripped to complete.
+For this article, this will be referring to parts such as takedown pins, detent springs, bolt catch, bolt catch spring, bolt catch roll pin, safety selector, safety selector detent,magazine catch, buffer retainer, trigger guard, and all of the other small non-customizable parts.
+This is essentially conbsidered the “bare bones” parts kits and does not contain everything you need to take a lower receiver from stripped to complete.

 Fire Control Group

 Another main part that is usually included in a lower parts kit is the fire control group.
 This consists of the hammer, trigger, disconnector and all of the associated pins and springs.
 Since the trigger is a part that is often replaced, there are some options that elect to exclude this to offer it at a cheaper price.
 This can be great news if you are planning on putting in a higher quality trigger right off the bat.

 Another main part of your lower build that is often not included is the stock and buffer tube system.
 Many companies choose to forgo this in the kit as there are many different options for stocks and this allows the end consumer to pick what they want instead of having to go with a set of predetermined options.
 However, if this is your first time building an AR-15, you may find it much easier to purchase a kit that contains everything you need to take your lower receiver from stripped to complete.
 In this case, you would want to look for a kit that includes a stock and buffer system.